 In acupuncture, they even pierce a certain part of the ear to battle pain in an area of the body based on these meridians.
 Some people have been able to alleviate headaches this way.

 Another area of the body that reflects the entire anatomy is the feet.
-Many in the wellness field, especially involving essential oils, are aware that the feet are an important place to apply remedies, because it’s absorbed better, there are a lot of nerve endings there– but they aren’t aware of what’s in this picture.
+Many in the wellness field, especially dealing with essential oils, are aware that the feet are an powerful place to address and apply remedies because it’s absorbed better, and there are a lot of nerve endings there.
+They may not be aware of what’s in this picture.

 Even acne can be reflective of the state of the rest of the body.
 Personally, a weaker point for me has been my gallbladder and the area that I’ve gotten acne most consistently has been the area shown, the temples.